 — IPCC (@IPCC_CH) August 8, 2019

 Land use key to Paris goals

-Last December, almost 200 nations adopted a rulebook for accomplishing the 2015 Paris Agreement that sets out how nations must report their carbon emissions and pay for climate action.
-The Paris deal aims to prevent average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.
+Last December, almost 200 nations adopted a rulebook for accomplishing the 2015 Paris Agreement, which aims to prevent average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.

-Land is already under growing human pressure and climate change is adding to these pressures, the IPCC said in its report, adding that the Paris deal’s goals can be achieved only by reducing greenhouse gas emissions from all sectors including land and food.
+The Paris deal’s goals can be achieved only by reducing greenhouse gas emissions from all sectors including land and food, the IPCC said.

-Though the panel stopped short of telling people how they should eat, it makes clear that there are benefits for climate and human health from less meat consumption, which depends on industrial-scale farming and heavy use of natural resources.
+Though the panel stopped short of telling people how they should eat, it made clear that less meat consumption from industrial-scale farming would help fight climate change and bring human health benefits.

 “Land plays an important role in the climate system,” said Jim Skea, a Scottish scientist who co-chaired an IPCC working group.

-“Agriculture, forestry and other types of land use account for 23 percent of human greenhouse gas emissions,” he said in a statement.
-“At the same time natural land processes absorb carbon dioxide equivalent to almost a third of carbon dioxide emissions from fossil fuels and industry.”
+“Agriculture, forestry and other types of land use account for 23 percent of human greenhouse gas emissions,” he said.
+“At the same time, natural land processes absorb carbon dioxide equivalent to almost a third of carbon dioxide emissions from fossil fuels and industry.”